Voted Best Pest Control 2023, 2024, & 2025

 Honeybee Identification & Behavior

-• Worker bees are ½–⅝ inch long; and queens are larger
+• Worker bees are ½–⅝ inch long; and queens are larger, brown with golden hair and black abdominal stripes

 • Worker bees have barbed stingers and die after stinging